-Easter weekend will create one of the best opportunities for your church to connect with new visitors and irregular attendees.
+Without careful consideration and planning, only 1 in every 5 visitors from Easter weekend will return to your church.
+Easter is one of the best opportunities for your church to connect with new visitors and irregular attendees.
 That's nothing new.

 If you haven't, you may miss a huge opportunity to build community and grow your church.